-In this smart home IoT project, I have explained how to make an Arduino Cloud ESP32 Alexa home automation system to control appliances with the internet from anywhere in the world.
-With this internet of things project, you can control 4 relays from Arduino IoT Cloud dashboard, Alexa, IR remote, and manual switches.
-You can also monitor the real-time room temperature in the Arduino cloud dashboard and Amazon Alexa app.
-If there is no internet available still, you can control the appliances from the IR remote and switches.
+With this Internet of Things project, you can control 4 relays from the Arduino IoT Cloud dashboard, Google Home/Alexa app, IR remote, and manual switches.
+You can also monitor the real-time room temperature in the Arduino cloud dashboard and Google Home or Amazon Alexa app.

 I have used all the FREE tools and you don’t need any Alexa devices or Amazon Echo Dot for this voice control smart home IoT project.